Natalia Freund Lab for Human Antibody Responses

 Noam is a Ph.D. student in the lab.
 He started his MSc in the lab in October 2018 after graduation from Biology studies at Tel-Aviv University.
 One year later, he was accepted to the direct Ph.D. program in the faculty.
 In his project, Noam is trying to understand how stress affects B cell responses following immunization using a mouse model and in vitro assays.

 Ron is an MD student in our faculty.
 He joined the lab in July 2021 after completing his pre-clinical studies (B.Med.Sc degree).

 In his Ph.D. project, Ron is utilizing naturally developing auto-antibodies in cancer to characterize new tumor antigens for use as biomarkers and tumor targets.

 Michal is an MD student in our faculty.
 She joined the lab in July 2020 after completing her pre-clinic studies (B.Med.Sc degree) magna cum laude.

 In her Ph.D. project, Michal is working on understanding the role of B cells in cancer by discovering and characterized naturally occurring auto-antibodies against tumor-associated antigens in cancer patients.

-Rima is a B.Sc. student at Tel Aviv university on her 3rd year, She’s studying medical and life sciences.
-Rima joined the lab in November 2021 to complete her first project at Natalia’s lab.
-In her project she’s trying to understand the interaction between antibodies and SARS-Cov-2, by mapping the epitope of a specific neutralizing antibodies (TAU-1109).
+Lina is a B.Sc. student at Tel Aviv University in her 3rd year, She’s studying medical and life sciences.
+Lina joined the lab in August 2022 to complete her first project at Natalia’s lab.
+In her project, she tried to characterize the antibody response against Mycobacterium Tuberculosis and to isolate immune targets for TB.
+Lina continues to work on the project as a research assistant.